holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `stdapi`
 G> `winpmem`
 G>
-G> If `priv` was not in the list, try load it with `use priv`.
+G> If `priv` was not in the list, try to load it with `use priv`.
-G> Let us try for system, if this is not successful, try running `run bypassuac` first:
+G> Try for system privileges, if this is not successful, try running `run bypassuac` first:
 G>
 G> `meterpreter > getsystem -h`
 G> `Usage: getsystem [options]`